 First, I am very interested and fascinated by how everyone loves each other, but no one really likes each other.
 Second, the fights are always the same.

 They usually start when my mom’s dad (my grandfather) finishes his third drink.
 It is around this time that he starts to talk a lot.

-Overall: 3.5.
-It’s well-written and interesting.
+Overall: 3.5 (out of 5.0) It’s well-written and interesting.
 Charlie is so conversational and open I can’t imagine a reader not being pulled in.
-It can feel a little dry at times though and the end is too sudden if you don’t know what’s coming—there’s not enough leading into it and it reads as a last ditch effort to ‘explain’ Charlie (when read the first time).
+It can feel a little dry at times though, and the end is too sudden if you don’t know what’s coming.
+There’s not enough leading into it and it feels like an effort to ‘explain’ Charlie when you read it the first time.